 You are here: Home > Explore Cumbria > Maryport

 The area around Maryport was largely uninhabited until the arrival of the Romans around AD 70.
-Fifty years later, in AD 122, under orders of the Emperor Hadrian they began constructing a wall that would secure the northern frontier of their mighty empire.
+Fifty years later in AD 122, under orders of the Emperor Hadrian they began constructing a wall that would secure the northern frontier of their mighty empire.
 It started as a turf wall, stretching from across from the mouth of the Tyne to the Solway Firth, but was later converted to stone.
 The section fronting the western edge of the Solway Firth did not feature a curtain wall but had a series of forts, milefortlets and signal turrets placed at strategic intervals to secure the coastal defences and supply lines.
 Near Maryport, the Romans built a major fort (Alauna) at a junction with the Roman road that led to Papcastle (near Cockermouth).

-The Romans remained here for roughly 250 years, departing in AD 410 and surrendering the area to Romano-British tribes, who were in turn colonised by Viking settlers who infiltrated rivers along the coast and founded settlements such as Flimby and Crosscanonby; and later the Normans, who built the beautiful churches at Dearham and Crosscanonby.
+The Romans remained here for roughly 250 years, departing in AD 410 and surrendering the area to Romano-British tribes, who were in turn colonised by Viking settlers who infiltrated rivers along the coast and founded settlements such as Flimby and Crosscanonby; and later the Normans, who built churches at Dearham and Crosscanonby.
 Both churches display stone carvings that portray the transition from pagan cults to Christian worship.

-The town of Maryport owes its existence to the mining of coal and the foresighted patronage of Humphrey Senhouse of Netherhall.
+The town of Maryport owes its existence to the mining of coal and the patronage of Humphrey Senhouse of Netherhall.
 In the early 18th century, the area was little more than a fishing hamlet at the mouth of the river Ellen, known as Ellenfoot (owned by the Senhouse family).
 In 1749, Humphrey Senhouse obtained an Act of Parliament to develop a new town and harbour (to rival Whitehaven), which he named ‘Maryport’ after his wife.
-The town expanded rapidly in a planned way that incorporated elegant features such as cobbled Fleming Square surrounded by graceful Georgian architecture.
-By 1800 the town had 3000 inhabitants and 90 ships.
+The town expanded rapidly in a planned way that incorporated elegant features such as the cobblestone Fleming Square surrounded by graceful Georgian architecture.
+By 1800 the town had 3,000 inhabitants and 90 ships.

 Maryport was built to capitalise on the discovery of nearby coal deposits.
 Initially the coal was brought in by packhorses to be loaded onto ships for export.
 The 19th century saw the completion of the Maryport to Carlisle railway and new ship docks (Elizabeth and Senhouse Docks), which enabled large quantities of coal, iron ore, steel rails, timber, cotton, cattle and other goods to be brought in and out of the port.
 In the peak year of 1845, over 300,000 tons of coal were shipped out of Maryport.